Did you know that are a few different old-time ways to preserve fresh eggs for many months without electricity?

 How Water Glass Works

-Eggshells are porous – that’s why an incubating chick embryo can breath.
+Eggshells are porous – that’s why an incubating chick embryo can breathe.

 Eggs will spoil and lose freshness due to bacteria passing through the shell and by moisture evaporation leaving through the eggshell.
 The way that water glass preservation works is simple and straightforward.
 The water glass blocks and fills the pores of the eggshell thereby preventing bacteria from entering inside the egg and moisture from leaving the egg.